We define what is meant by wrap time in the contact centre, before sharing great ways to support your team to reduce it.

 When the call is over and the customer is no longer involved, wrap time is still considered part of the interaction, as the advisor is still working on the customer’s query.
 It is therefore factored into Average Handling Time (AHT).

 The ACW that advisors will be doing in wrap time includes logging contact reasons and outcomes and scheduling follow-ups and similar actions, as well as updating other team members.

 Why Is Wrap Time Important?

-Wrap time can be an important metric as it helps to identify the proportion of an interaction that is customer-facing.
+Wrap time can be an important metric in a call centre as it helps to identify the proportion of an interaction that is customer-facing.

 While AHT is a measure of your total investment of time, separating wrap time shows the customer’s investment of time.